-2. Tighten Railings
+2. Tighten your railings

-Be sure to aerate and reseed your lawn during the fall season.
+One of the most important pre-winter yard care tasks is to aerate and reseed your lawn during the fall season.
 A healthy fall lawn will ensure lush spring landscaping and help you avoid unsightly bare spots during the colder months.
 As an extra measure, be sure to add winter fertilizer to the lawn to ensure that roots penetrate your soil.

-6. Mulch Leaves
+6. Mulch leaves

 A thick layer of leaves can suffocate the grass below.
 If you don’t choose to rake and compost your fall leaves, you could mulch them using a mulching mower.
 If you have rose bushes or other perennials that require some insulation, you can also use leaves to layer around the bases of these plants.

-7. Screen Plants
+7. Screen plants

 Be sure to protect your perennials and young trees from the nibbling of wintertime creatures.
-You can encircle the plants with chicken wire to better protect them during the long winter.
+You can encircle plants with chicken wire to better protect them during the long winter.
 You can also use commercially made tree guards to prevent animals from damaging young trees and shrubs.